StevenPG/coding-steve/_drafts/2024-09-17-Java-Streams-Gather-Jdk-23.markdown

 The next LTS release that will include all of the changes in JDK 23 is XXXTODOXXX and that won't be available until XXXTODOXXX

+We can install Java 23 quickly using Sdkman! using `sdk install java 23-tem`

 The link to the release notes for Jdk23 are right here: https://openjdk.org/projects/jdk/23/

 But this article is going to focus on a pretty powerful addition for anyone that's been